Kingston High School (New York): Campus

 The school comprises several buildings, connected on all levels or by pedestrian bridges.
 The Main building, which was the original high school building was built in the neoclassical style, and still features its original terrazzo marble flooring.
 The auditorium and theatrical stage are located there, along with various classrooms, and former administration offices.
 A music wing housing the band and choir rooms was built onto the back of the Main building.
 On one side of the Main building is the Kate Walton Field House, which contains the gym and pool.
 The Salzmann building is located behind the Main building, and now holds the school's primary entrance.
 It contains many of the faculty and administration offices, as well as the cafeteria, library, and numerous classrooms.
 The newest buildings, the East and West, are located on opposite sides of the Salzmann building.
 The Whiston building is on the other side of the Main building and is adjacent to the West building.
 It contains the art department.
 The Carnegie building contains the KHS TV studio and the former library.
 The Myron J. Michael, or MJM building held ninth grade students until it was torn down during 2017–18, when construction of the East and West building began, as well as the improvements of the Field House and Salzmann building.
 The school was founded in 1915, at its current location.

-Several precautions were taken during the COVID-19 pandemic for student safety.
-Desks in classrooms were socially-distanced with protective shields, hallways became one-way passages (with arrows indicating walking direction) to limit student contact, and bathrooms in the 200s level of each building were closed.